parafoxia/analytix/docs/guides/filters.md

 Other filters can be additionally supplied as normal, provided they are supported by playlist report types.

+!!! warning
+    This functionality is deprecated and will not work beyond 30 Jun 2024.
+    See the [guide on new playlist reports](./new-playlist-reports.md) for more information.

 ## Other special cases

 There are a few other special cases worth keeping in mind: